luizgasparetto/luizgasparetto/README.md

 ## `$ welcome`

-I'm 18 and I started in software development in 2021, I consider myself a persistent, hardworking and adaptable person.
+I consider myself a persistent, hardworking and adaptable person.
 I'm currently a mobile developer using the Flutter framework, currently I'm focused on improving my skills with Flutter and taking some risks on the back-end, using NodeJS.

 "Something is only impossible until someone doubts and proves otherwise."